Art Institute of Chicago: Docent program diversity dispute

-Contested objects
+Claims for Nazi-looted art and looted antiquities

 In 1996, heirs to Jewish art collectors Louise and Friedrich Gutmann, who died in Nazi concentration camps, sued museum trustee Daniel Searle for the return of the Edgar Degas painting, Landscape with Smokestacks, which had been on loan to the Art Institute of Chicago.
 After years of litigation a settlement was concluded which involved the acquisition of the painting by the Art Institute.
-A collection of approximately 500 objects from Nepal, India and elsewhere in Asia that was donated to the Art Institute by trustee Marilynn Alsdorf in 1989; certain objects from this collection have been contested.
+A collection of approximately 500 objects from Nepal, India, and elsewhere in Asia was donated to the Art Institute by trustee Marilynn Alsdorf in 1989; certain objects from this collection have been contested.

 In 2000, the Art Institute reached a settlement agreement with the heirs of Federico Gentili Di Giuseppe concerning a restitution claim for a 17th century sculpture by Francesco Mochi.
-In 2001, the heirs of Holocaust victim Max Silberberg reached a settlement agreement concerning Gustav Courbet's The Rock in Hautepierre.
+In 2001, the heirs of Holocaust victim Max Silberberg reached a settlement agreement concerning Gustave Courbet's The Rock in Hautepierre.
 The Art Institute had acquired the Courbet from the dealer Paul Rosenberg in 1967.
-In 2023, the Manhattan District Attorney's Office moved to seize Egon Schiele paintings from several museums on the grounds that they had been looted by the Nazis from Fritz Grünbaum, who was killed in the Holocaust.
-The paintings included, Russian War Prisoner, a watercolor in the Art Institute.
+In 2023, the Manhattan District Attorney's Office moved to seize several Egon Schiele paintings from several museums on the grounds that they had been looted by the Nazis from Fritz Grünbaum, who was killed in the Holocaust.
+The paintings included Russian War Prisoner, a watercolor in the Art Institute.
 The Art Institute continues to hold the work, as it is contesting the seizure in court.
 According to its investigation, it acquired the watercolor drawing in 1966 from an American art dealer through a proper provenance from Grünbaum's legal heir, and it also argues that the claim is time-barred because Grünbaum's heirs were aware.
 In February 2024, the Manhattan District Attorney filed a motion accusing the Art Institute of "ignoring evidence of an elaborate fraud undertaken to conceal that the artwork had been looted".
 According to The New York Times, the court filing provided detailed evidence that provenance documents provided by the Swiss art dealer Eberhard W. Kornfeld contained forged signatures or were altered long after he came into possession of the paintings and sold them to other art dealers in the mid-1950s; however, the Art Institute disputed this claim.
 Court hearings on the matter took place in 2024.

 Provenance research and returns

-The Art Institute of Chicago is one of a small number of museums in the United States with a dedicated Provenance Research Department.
-Formally established in 2020, the department conducts provenance research across the entire collection, as well as for acquisitions and loans.
+The Art Institute of Chicago created a dedicated Provenance Research Department in 2020 to conduct provenance research across the entire collection, as well as for acquisitions and loans.
+In 2024, Jacques Schumacher was recruited to lead the provenance team.